 Today, the study of Theology, Philosophy and Ethics is not a luxury but a necessity.
-We live in a world in which the very nature of truth is constantly challenged, religion still takes centre stage in world events, ethical debate is at the centre of news headlines and people are trying hard to find meaning our interconnected, increasingly automated world.
+We live in a world in which the very nature of truth is constantly challenged, religion still takes centre stage in world events, ethical debate is at the centre of news headlines and people are trying hard to find meaning in our interconnected, increasingly automated world.
 This department offers pupils the opportunity to explore answers to the biggest questions of our time.

 In Theology, Philosophy and Ethics, we nurture skills in critical thinking, research, interpretation, presentation and communication.
 Our classes are fun, dynamic and full of lively discussion where the ability to articulate a convincing argument respectfully and with good reasoning is valued above all things.
 People who study the subject to the highest levels go on to careers in medicine, journalism, publishing, law, policymaking, business, advertising and international development, among many other careers.

 In our courses from the Fourths to IGCSE and then to A-Level Philosophy, we consider everything from the ethical impact of AI and automation, euthanasia, and the idea of a Just War right through to Plato, Aristotle, Sartre and the .
 There is exceptional breadth matched by scholarly depth.